 It’s clear that all the various compounds in cannabis have a whole lot to offer each in their own right.
 There are positives and negatives to each, but with legalization movements taking over the world and regulations loosening, scientists are now able to study cannabis more easily and freely.

 This will hopefully result in a wave of knowledge about cannabis, confirming what we know, and without a doubt, proving other things false.
-It would also help to move cannabis even further into the realm of natural medicine which can treat and cure a whole array of diseases.
+It would also help to move cannabis even further into the realm of natural medicine which can relief of minor symptoms for and cure a whole array of diseases.

 For now, we’ll just have to wait and see.